-During this time, when we cannot worship together safely, how can church members stay connected and engaged with their fellow parishioners while waiting for a return to Sunday services in the church building?
+During this time, when not all church members can attend services in person, how can church members stay connected and engaged with their fellow parishioners while waiting for a return to Sunday services in the church building?
 Interacting with our church family members is an important part of our Christian life.

 One suggestion is to provide many diverse small-group Zoom-activities.
 The groups can have totally unrelated purposes, but it is important for each parishioner to be motivated to join at least one of the small groups on Zoom.